 |Repetition||CES Letter repeats this argument on p.
 69.|

-Authoritarian Mindset – Anti-Mormons instigate class competition between the sexes by portraying some kind of unfair discrepancy or disadvantage that men had–hundreds of years ago.
-This argument serves to divide the Mormon community and fuel class hatred.
-It is interesting that CES Letter is incorrectly claiming that D&C 132 gave men so much power with no prophetic oversight.
-This is an interesting claim, because not only is this totally incorrect, it also gives us a look into CES Letter‘s ideology: strict control over the people and strict control over their personal relationships.
-This is the authoritarian mindset that CES Letter represents.
+It is important to avoid class competition between the sexes by portraying some kind of unfair discrepancy or disadvantage that men had in this two-centuries old system.
+Dwelling on this divides the Mormon community and fuel class hatred.
+A belief that D&C 132 gave men so much power with no prophetic oversight could lead to desire for strict control over the people and strict control over their personal relationships.

-Why is CES Letter complaining that there are not enough prerequisites?
-Why is CES Letter complaining that there is not enough modern-day control by the church over marriage?
+For all the talk of “equality” and “freedom to marry,” it was Antimormons who banned 19th century Mormon polygamy, the freedom for Mormons to consensually marry whoever they wanted.
+Progressives today push the federal government to further intrude on the definition of marriage and further control personal relationships, under the guise of “equality.”
 Think about it.
-Anti-Mormons typically want a more vague scope of how marriage is defined, but they want the prerequisites to be more constricted and the oversight of an authoritarian power to be more oppressive.
-They typically want to tell you who you can or can’t love, just like they did with Mormons in the 19th century and using the same arguments as they did in the 19th century, and they want to do it in the interest of an “equal” Socialist society.
+Why complain that there are not enough prerequisites?
+Why complain that there is not enough modern-day control by the church over marriage?
+But at least it will save all the helpless women from those horrible Mormon males, right?
+Do they actually want to tell you who you can or can’t love, just like they did with Mormons in the 19th century and using the same arguments as they did in the 19th century?
+And do they want to do it in the interest of an “equal” Socialist society?

-This is why this argument’s narrative about women being victimized is so important.
 Opponents in the media have trumpeted this narrative since the beginning.
 In the 1800’s, American newspapers were putting out story after story about how women in Utah were treated as “slaves.”
-It led to the federal government for the first time registering all marriages, controlling the definition of marriage, and jailing Mormons who did not fit that definition.
-Still today, Mormons are persecuted as some kind of oppressive patriarchy that victimized women.
+It led to the federal government for the first time to register all marriages, controlling the definition of marriage, and jailing Mormons who did not fit that definition.
+Still today, Mormons are persecuted in the media as some kind of oppressive patriarchy that victimized women.
 This narrative gives opponents justification for attacking Mormons while claiming to be “pro-equality.”